xandernp/.config/README.md

-to install: copy these commands into your terminal,
+to install: individually copy these commands into your terminal,
 ```
 sudo rm -r ~/.config
 cd